University of Adelaide Study Abroad Program in Australia

 Upon return from your study abroad program, Academic Affairs Coordinator Paige Ward processes your Butler University transcript and assists with any academic record queries.
 Paige graduated from Butler University, and she studied abroad for a semester in Paris, Belfast, London and the English Lake District.
 Studying abroad for Paige was an eye-opening and knowledge-gaining experience, and she is excited to work with students who are looking for the same.
 Paige can be reached at the email link above or at 800-858-0229 ext.
 4254.

-The University of Adelaide offers a competitive internship program in the college of humanities and social sciences.
+The University of Adelaide offers a competitive internship program in the Faculty of Humanities and Social Sciences.
 Students are placed in host organizations for one day per week during the course of the semester and are jointly supervised in their placements by the host organization staff and an faculty member from the university.
 Students will take on a research project as part of their internship and at the end of the semester will write a 7,000 word essay and complete an oral presentation on their project.

 Students will be selected for the program on the basis of their GPA (minimum GPA required is 3.4); placements are based on a student's interests and abilities.
 Students may not be matched up with a host organization until arriving in Adelaide and completing an interview process.